 And this is what Tolkien, who is a brilliant philosopher, actually was showing.
 Was whenever the elves die, the camera lingers over them a long time because Peter Jackson is understanding what Tolkien’s saying.
 The sacrifice that an elf makes is a hundred times greater than the sacrifice of dwarves, or especially a human – I don’t know how long dwarves live, actually, but it’s much longer than the human sacrifice.

 The human just gave up an extra 50 years he was going to live.
 The elf gave up eternity.
 There’s no comparison.
 It is a God dying.
 And that is tragic.
 That’s crazy.
 If we became elves, what would we do?
 Well, we would be looking for some way to die gloriously.
 And that makes sense for them from battle.

 And that was Tolkien’s – one of his great contributions to philosophy: thinking hard about immortality and showing it.
 So, a great quote here that I will end with, “A person spends years coming into his own, developing his talent, his unique gifts, perfecting his discriminations about the world, broadening and sharpening his appetite, learning to bare the disappointments of life, becoming mature in season.”

-Going through Aura transformation, taking everything course, transforming, changing.
+Going through Aura transformation, taking every course, transforming, changing.
 Going through stage after stage.
 Growing, growing, and maturing.
 Finally, a unique creature in nature.
-Standing with some dignity and mobility and transcending the animal condition.
-No longer driven, no longer a complete reflex, not stamped out of any mould.
+Standing with some dignity and nobility and transcending the animal condition.
+No longer driven, no longer a complete reflex, not stamped out of any mold.